Proof Theory of Riesz Spaces and Modal Riesz Spaces: Hypersequent Calculus for Riesz Spaces

-\subsection{Rational T-elimination -- Proof of Theorem \ref{thm:modal_free_conservativity}}
+\subsection{Rational T-elimination -- Proof of Theorem~\ref{thm:modal_free_conservativity}}

-We need to prove that if a hypersequent sequent $G$, with all scalars in $\mathbb{Q}$, has a CAN--free derivation then it also has a CAN--free and T--free derivation.
+We need to prove that if a hypersequent sequent $G$, with all scalars in $\mathbb{Q}$, has a CAN-free derivation then it also has a CAN-free and T-free derivation.

 Firstly, we observe that we can restrict to the case of $G$ being an atomic hypersequent.
-Indeed, if $G$ is not atomic, we can iteratively apply the logical rules (see Figure \ref{fig:algo_to_inv} on page \pageref{fig:algo_to_inv}) and reduce $G$ to a number of atomic hypersequents $G_1, \dots, G_n$.
-By the CAN--free invertibility Theorem \ref{thm:modal_free_invertibility}, $G$ is CAN--free derivable if and only if all $G_i$ are CAN--free derivable.
+Indeed, if $G$ is not atomic, we can iteratively apply the logical rules (see Figure~\ref{fig:algo_to_inv} on page \pageref{fig:algo_to_inv}) and reduce $G$ to a number of atomic hypersequents $G_1, \dots, G_n$.
+By the CAN-free invertibility Theorem~\ref{thm:modal_free_invertibility}, $G$ is CAN-free derivable if and only if all $G_i$ are CAN-free derivable.

-Secondly, assume $G$ is atomic and has a CAN--free derivation.
-Then, by application of Lemma \ref{lem:modal_free_lambda_prop} below and using the same notation, there are $t_1,...,t_m$ in $\mathbb{R}_{\geq 0}$ such that \begin{itemize} \item there exists $i\in [1..m]$ such that $t_i \neq 0$ and \item for every variable and covariable $(x_j, \covar{x_j})$ pair, it holds that
+Secondly, assume $G$ is atomic and has a CAN-free derivation.
+Then, by application of Lemma~\ref{lem:modal_free_lambda_prop} below and using the same notation, there are $t_1,...,t_m$ in $\mathbb{R}_{\geq 0}$ such that \begin{itemize} \item there exists $i\in [1..m]$ such that $t_i \neq 0$ and \item for every variable and covariable $(x_j, \covar{x_j})$ pair, it holds that

-\end{itemize} Since all coefficients are rational and the theory of linear arithmetic over $\mathbb{R}$ is a elementary extension of that of linear arithmetic over $\mathbb{Q}$ \cite{FR1975}, there are $q_1,...,q_m\in\mathbb{Q}_{\geq 0}$ satisfying the same property of $t_1,...,t_m$.
+\end{itemize} Since all coefficients are rational and the theory of linear arithmetic over $\mathbb{R}$ is an elementary extension of that of linear arithmetic over $\mathbb{Q}$~\cite{FR1975}, there are $q_1,...,q_m\in\mathbb{Q}_{\geq 0}$ satisfying the same property of $t_1,...,t_m$.
 By multiplying all $q_i$ by the least common multiple of their denominators, we get a solution $k_1,...,k_m$ in $\mathbb{N}$.
-So according to Lemma \ref{lem:modal_free_int_lambda_prop}, $G$ has also a CAN--free and T--free derivation.
+So according to Lemma~\ref{lem:modal_free_int_lambda_prop}, $G$ has also a CAN-free and T-free derivation.
 This concludes the proof.

-We now state a similar result to Lemma \ref{lem:modal_free_int_lambda_prop} regarding derivations that use the T rule.
+We now state a similar result to Lemma~\ref{lem:modal_free_int_lambda_prop} regarding derivations that use the T rule.
 The only difference is that since the T rule can multiply a sequent by any strictly positive real number, the coefficients in the statement are arbitrary positive real numbers instead of natural numbers. \begin{lem} For all atomic hypersequents $G$, built using the variables and negated variables $x_1, \covar{x_1}, \dots, x_{k}, \covar{x_{k}}$, of the form

-where $\Gamma_i = \vec{r}_{i,1}.x_1,...,\vec{r}_{i,k}.x_k, \vec{s}_{i,1}.\covar{x_1},...,\vec{s}_{i,k}.\covar{x_{i,k}}$, the following are equivalent:
+where $\Gamma_i = \vec{r}_{i,1}.x_1,...,\vec{r}_{i,k}.x_k, \vec{s}_{i,1}.\covar{x_1},...,\vec{s}_{i,k}.\covar{x_k}$, the following are equivalent:

 \begin{enumerate} \item $G$ has a derivation. \item there exist numbers $t_1,...,t_m \in \mathbb{R}_{\geq 0}$, one for each sequent in $G$, such that: \begin{itemize} \item there exists $i\in [1..m]$ such that $t_i \neq 0$, i.e., the numbers are not all $0$'s, and \item for every variable and covariable $(x_j, \covar{x_j})$ pair, it holds that